dovecot/dovecot-message-hashing/README.md

 Field       | Description
 ----------- | -----------
-attachments | The number of attachments processed in this message (attachments with size > min_atc_size) hash        | The hash of the entire message size        | The size (in bytes) of the entire message
+append      | If 1, the message was saved via IMAP APPEND attachments | The number of attachments processed in this message (attachments with size > min_atc_size) hash        | The hash of the entire message size        | The size (in bytes) of the entire message